-Impairment testing of the Goodwill and other intangible assets having infinite life namely trademark/brand (allocated to the D2H CGU) is being performed at each balance sheet date.
+Impairment testing of the other intangible assets having infinite life namely trademark/brand allocated to the D2H CGU is being performed at each balance sheet date.
 The recoverable amount of cash generating unit is determined based on the higher of value-in-use and fair value less cost to sell.
 Value in use is determined basis cash flow projections which is being prepared taking in to account past experience and represent the management's best estimate about future developments.
 Cash flow projections based on financial budgets are approved by management.
 Key assumptions on which the management has based its determination of recoverable amount include estimated long-term growth rates, weighted average cost of capital and estimated operating margins.
-The impairment loss, determined as a result of the assessment is first applied to the carrying value of Goodwill allocated to D2H CGU and then to the other intangible assets consisting in the CGU in accordance with the manner prescribed in Ind AS 36.
+The impairment loss, determined as a result of the assessment is first applied to the carrying value of Goodwill allocated to D2H CGU and then to the other intangible assets and tangible assets consisting in the CGU in accordance with the manner prescribed in Ind AS 36.
 Based on above, at the current reporting date, an impairment loss amounting to Rs.
-71,770 lacs (previous year Rs.
-65,372 lacs) has been determined in respect of D2H CGU.
-Since the Goodwill allocated to D2H CGU had been fully impaired during the previous reporting year, total provision for impairment, Rs.
-71,770 lacs (previous year Rs.
-20,084 lacs) has been adjusted against the carrying value of another intangible asset having infinite life namely trademark/brand in the manner prescribed in Ind AS 36.
+63,639 lacs (previous year Rs.
+71,770 lacs) has been determined in respect of D2H CGU.
+Since the Goodwill allocated to D2H CGU had been fully impaired during the previous reporting year i.e year ended 31 March 2022, total provision for impairment Rs.
+63,639 lacs (previous year Rs.
+71,770 lacs) has been allocated to the related other intangible assets and tangible assets acquired as a part of merger, accordingly there is an impairment charge of Rs.
+11,055 lacs (previous year Rs.
+71,770 lacs), Rs.
+49,785 lacs (previous year Rs.
+Nil), Rs.
+2,185 lacs (previous year Rs.
+Nil) and Rs.
+614 lacs (previous year Rs.
+Nil) in the value of trademark/ brand, customer and distributor relationship, plant and equipments and consumer premises equipments respectively in the manner prescribed in Ind AS 36.